Who is Jesus Christ?

 "At its core, Christianity is not a beautiful, complex system like Buddhism, an overarching moral code like Islam, or a fine set of rituals like some churches have portrayed.
 The crucial starting point for any discussion on this subject is the fact that 'Christianity' is - as the word suggests - all about one Person, Jesus Christ (Dickson 1999:11).

 Christianity, although originally considered a Jewish sect, differed from Judaism.
-The Jews had faith in God, but most do not accept Jesus as the Christ.
-Another group referred to in the New Testament, the pagan "godly ones," to which Cornelius belonged (Acts 10,2), also had faith in God, but again, not all accepted Jesus as the Messiah.
+Jews believed in God, but most did not accept Jesus as the Christ.
+Another group mentioned in the New Testament were the pagan "God-fearers," to which Cornelius belonged.
+(Apg 10,2)They also had faith in God, but again, not all accepted Jesus as the Messiah.

 “The person of Jesus Christ is central to Christian theology.
 While one might define 'theology' as 'talking about God', 'Christian theology' gives a central place to the role of Christ” (McGrath 1997:322).